annarlieb/StrandedInSpaceProject/ReadMe.txt

     • Same asteroids mechanics as Level 4.
     • Your sense of direction is off again.
 This time, every time you click the up arrow you will go down and every time you click the down arrow you will go up.

+Note: When viewing the splash screen for any level you can press 1,2,3,4 or 5 on your keyboard to jump to the respective level.

 ***********************************************************************************************************